Previous dayMarch 16, 2026Next day

 65.0 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.0 earthquake 13 km S of Trapper Creek, Alaska at 21:41 UTC on March 16, 2026.
-At a depth of 65.0 km, the event was shallow crustal.
+Reports of a magnitude 2.0 earthquake 13 km S of Trapper Creek, Alaska came in on March 16, 2026 at 21:41 UTC.
+This was a shallow crustal earthquake, focused at 65.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 62.195°, -150.242°.
+Coordinates: 62.195°, -150.242°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-16